 It also contains detailed Japan travel itinerary suggestions and “highlights” of each destination for you to pick and choose from.
 It includes honest pointers from the writers, which helped me curate my trip when I was still a newbie backpacker.

-For four weeks, this guide book was my sole companion while solo travelling through Japan, culminating with one week in Kyushu.
+For four weeks, this guide book was my sole companion while solo traveling through Japan, culminating with one week in Kyushu.
 It will be particularly useful for first-time travelers and those who enjoy reading facts about their destination.

 – Cassie from Cassie the Hag